nottaro/littleroot/content/11Literature/comparative-analysis.md

 	- Values
 - Draft a thesis and topic sentences that outline those patterns
 - **ONE** pattern per paragraph: HOW + WHAT
+- Either choose 3 HOW(techniques/poetic devices) patterns and identify the ideas they construct
+- Or choose 3 WHAT(ideas) patterns and identify the techniques that construct them

 ### Tracing patterns across 2 poems
 - Cheap white goods